 The College has an established campus-wide Safety Committee that is charged with the assessment and improvement of safe practices and safe environments across the College.
 Your participation on this Committee is welcomed if you have an interest in this area.
-If you should ever encounter an unsafe condition on campus, please alert your RA, Assistant Director of Housing, Director of Housing, or Synergy.
+If you should ever encounter an unsafe condition on campus, please alert your RA, Area Manager, Director of Housing, or Securitas.